acuppy/arborist/README.md

 ```

 For more complex data migrations you can provide a class.
 The only
-expectation is that the class being referenced includes a public `#run`
+expectation is that the class being referenced includes a public `call`
 method.
+And, like other previous implementations, you can provide options such
+as `say`, `up` and `down` (to name a few).

 ```ruby